Galerie Lowet de Wotrenge

 On November 3, 1645 the notary Ambrosius Sebille wrote up an appraisal of Schut's paintings and other possessions.
 The detailed inventory of his holdings which was attached included 'seven boeken van wit pampier dienende omme daerinne te teeckenen met eenige teekeningen daerinne' ['seven books of white paper for the purpose of drawing therein, within them some drawings'].
 Clearly Schut was a prolific draughtsman, although until recently only few drawings by him were known.
 This changed just over a decade ago when a cache of drawings by his hand was rediscovered in a French private collection, allowing us to understand and appreciate the artist more fully.
 Among these drawings were numerous designs for engravings, paintings and the occasional tapestry, but also quite a few freely executed 'primi pensieri' which do not seem to have any relation to another known work.
 These compositions, which are very appealing to modern eyes, give us a rare insight into the mind and creative process of the artist, and may be counted among his best work.

-• Cornelis Schut (Antwerp 1597 - 1655), Susanna and the Elders
+• Cornelis Schut (Antwerp 1597 - 1655) Susanna and the Elders graphite and black chalk on laid paper 153 x 195 mm

-Cornelis Schut (Antwerp 1597 - 1655), Susanna and the Elders
+Cornelis Schut (Antwerp 1597 - 1655)

-• Cornelis Schut (Antwerp 1597 - 1655), Cimon & Iphigenia, from Bocaccio's Decamerone
+• Cornelis Schut (Antwerp 1597 - 1655) Cimon & Iphigenia, from Bocaccio's Decamerone 19 x 28,7 cm oil on paper, laid down on panel

-Cornelis Schut (Antwerp 1597 - 1655), Cimon & Iphigenia, from Bocaccio's Decamerone
+Cimon & Iphigenia, from Bocaccio's Decamerone

 GIFTED IN 2021 BY TYR BAUDOUIN TO THE RUBENSHUIS, ANTWERP, IN HONOUR OF HIS GRANDPARENTS FRANS BAUDOUIN, HONORARY CURATOR OF THE MUSEUM, AND PAULA SMOLDERS.

-• Cornelis Schut (Antwerp 1597 - 1655), Apollo & Daphne
+• Cornelis Schut (Antwerp 1597 - 1655) Apollo & Daphne graphite and pen and ink on paper 220 x 284 mm

-Cornelis Schut (Antwerp 1597 - 1655), Apollo & Daphne
+Cornelis Schut (Antwerp 1597 - 1655)

-• Cornelis Schut (Antwerp 1597 - 1655), The Rape of Europa
+• Cornelis Schut (Antwerp 1597 - 1655) The Rape of Europa pencil on paper 190 x 280 mm

-Cornelis Schut (Antwerp 1597 - 1655), The Rape of Europa
+Cornelis Schut (Antwerp 1597 - 1655)

 • ART FOR ALL: The prints